tc39/proposal-pattern-matching/README.md

 };

 match (3) {
-  when (${MyClass}) true; // matches, doesn't use the result when (${MyClass} with {a, b: {c}}) do {
+  when (${MyClass}) true; // matches, doesn’t use the result when (${MyClass} with {a, b: {c}}) do {
     // passes the custom matcher,
-    // then further applies an object pattern to the result's value assert(a === 1);
+    // then further applies an object pattern to the result’s value assert(a === 1);
     assert(c === 2);
   }